djynnius/ZedekFramework/README.md

 Requirements
 =============

+1. Apache
-1. PHP5.3+
+2. PHP5.3+
-2. Knowledge of PHP
+3. Knowledge of PHP
-3. Knowledge of Object Oriented Programming (OOP)
+4. Knowledge of Object Oriented Programming (OOP)

 Creating your first application follow these steps: